 CAUTION: RvRoofmagic may be slippery when wet.
 Exercise caution when walking on the roof system.
 Note: This is important, particularly when walking on light-colored surfaces, as any ice or frost may not be directly visible on the dark surface.

-- Ensure Proper Drainage: By periodic inspections of the roof surface and by cleaning any leaves, twigs and other debris that may accumulate over time, you will be extending years to your roof system.
-Ponding water on the surface of the system will increase the probability of moisture entering the structure BUT only as a result of a puncture or cut caused by physical damage.
+- Ensure Proper Drainage: By periodic roof surface inspections and by cleaning any leaves, twigs and other debris that may accumulate over time, you will be extending years to your roof system.
+Ponding water on the surface of the system will increase the probability of moisture entering the structure, only as a result of a puncture or cut caused by physical damage.
 RvRoofmagic will withstand ponding water 365 days a year.